Curriculum

 Clinical Immersion

-The clinical immersion option in your discovery learning course exposes you to a clinical specialty to learn more about treatment of disorders, lifestyle of the physicians and the experiences of the patients.
+The clinical immersion option in your discovery learning period exposes you to a clinical specialty to learn more about treatment of disorders, lifestyle of the physicians and the experiences of the patients.
 Here you can deepen your interpersonal communication skills, gain a deeper understanding of the environment in which medical devices are used, observe therapeutic treatment in real-time, and strengthen your clinical skills.
 As a Carle Illinois student, you will have the opportunity to gain clinical experience very early on in your medical education, and as a result, you may be curious if a certain specialty is right for you.
-The clinical immersion option during your discovery learning course allows you to take a deeper dive into this specialty, which may help to inform your future residency decisions.
+The clinical immersion option during your discovery learning period allows you to take a deeper dive into this specialty, which may help to inform your future residency decisions.

 Research Immersion